-“Digital pricing” is no longer exclusively a buzzword for the consumer goods and tourism sectors.
-The term has now entered the conversation in the traditional B2B industry, but many are wondering what aspects of pricing are actually “digital” and how this trend can help their companies achieve better prices.
+Digital pricing is no longer exclusively a buzzword for the consumer goods and tourism sectors.
+The term has now entered the conversation in the traditional B2B market.
+But many companies are wondering what aspects of pricing are actually “digital” and how this trend can help their companies achieve better prices in the digital world.

 Pricing in today’s B2B industry can be roughly divided into three tiers.
 At the bottom is unstructured, cost-plus pricing.
-Approaches in this tier base prices on a single markup factor, as is the case for spare parts, where cost-based pricing doesn’t take into account individual part types, USPs, or product lifecycles.
+Approaches in this tier base prices on a single markup factor.
+This is also the case for spare parts, where cost-based pricing doesn’t take into account individual part types, USPs, or product lifecycles.
 Some companies set prices and grant conditions primarily using gut feeling without any connection to the actual value of the customer.
 If your company still sets its prices this way, you are definitely an industry straggler.

 Third-tier approaches are based around dynamic or automated pricing.
 This is completely uncharted territory for most companies in the traditional B2B industry but offers many new opportunities.
 Prices can be continuously adapted to external conditions, changes in the market environment, or (publicly available) competitor prices.
 In addition, internally available factors can be incorporated automatically.
 For example, prices can be adjusted dynamically based on the company's capacity utilization or in reaction to the number of internal price escalations.
 When the market is booming and sales teams are finding it easier to implement prices, the price escalations rate declines.
 The system recognizes this and responds by automatically setting a high (target) price for specific cases.

 To unlock the opportunities of digital pricing for your company, the following steps are essential: